bogdan9898/flaskvel/docs/README.md

 - The field under validation must be formatted as an e-mail address.
 The regex used is the same as [Django's EmailValidator](https://github.com/django/django/blob/stable/1.3.x/django/core/validators.py#L151).

 ## ends_with:*foo, bar,...*
-- The field under validation must end with one of the given values.
+- For strings, files and numbers, the field under validation must end with one of the given values.
+For arrays, the last element must be one of the given values.

 ## file
 - The field under validation must be a successfully uploaded file.